Elyott/Jokeboard/README.md

 Jokernaut is built using Node.js.
 It has an Express backend and uses PostgreSQL for the database.
 I used knex for migrations and seeds.
 The frontend is built using React along with React Router and Redux.

+### Future Features

+- [ ] Responsive for mobile phones.
+Making it easy to take your jokes and setlists to shows everywhere
+- [ ] Help you brainstorm topics to write jokes about
+- [ ] Help edit and remove unnecessary words from jokes
+- [ ] Have a calendar to keep track of shows

 ### Dependencies